NobodysNightmare/screeps-ai/README.md

 * `timeout`: If specified, the operation will be terminated after the given amount of ticks
 * `terminateAfterTick`: Same as `timeout`, but specifying an absolute tick number after which to terminate the operation
 * `terminateAfterSuccess`: Terminate the operation once all key structures have been destroyed.
+* `waitForClear`: Do not start spawning scoopers, before the room is considered safe (no towers or creeps).

 #### Dismantling hostile rooms